tsbertalan/behavioralCloning/doc/report.md

 In order to accommodate large datasets, I produced a `DataGenerator` class that worked with Keras's `Model.fit_generator` method to read images from the hard drive only as needed.
 Since Keras accumulates this data in a queue for feeding to to the optimizer, and batches appeared to be read from the generator initially faster than they were consumed by the optimizer, I do not believe that this was a bottleneck to training speed.
 This method also allows for combining several datasets gathered separately (each of which is stored as a zip file of the same structure as the provided data) into one mixed stream of training and validation data.
 Each dataset is extracted to temporary storage before training, and comprises a subdirectory full of `left_*.png`, `center_*.png`, and `right_*.png` images, as well as a CSV file in the top level listing paths to images with their corresponding response variable values (principally, steering angle).

 Training/validation split is accomplished by marking the last 20% of each CSV file as validation data, concatenating all the files, and generating (for each epoch) a scrambled ordering.
 A random train/validation split cannot be used since it would result in training and validation samples close together in time, and therefore also close together in both input and response values.

-TODO: Tes?t
+I did not create a test split, choosing instead to "test" in the simulator.

 ### Response distribution leveling